 The implications for the management of the education system are obvious.
-People operate best, and perform to a higher level, in supportive, humane work environments.
-What minister, in the current macho political climate, is brave enough to acknowledge the importance of a "no-blame" culture, and the need to admit that "we all make mistakes"?
-This message is central to this book.
-And there is an underlying message that, unless things change, too close an emotional identification with the job will damage your health, unless you are working in the right school.
+People operate best, and perform to a higher level, in supportive, humane, work environments.
+What minister, in today's macho political climate is brave enough to acknowledge the importance of a "no-blame" culture, and the need to admit that "we all make mistakes", so central to this book?
+The underlying message is that unless things change, too close an emotional identification with the job - unless you are working in the right school - will damage your health.

-David Wainwright and Michael Calnan's Work Stress is a technical but accessible book about workplace stress in general.
-Certainly, it is a book for those who want to read into the subject deeply.
-It combines personal accounts with research background and will be useful to those who have to deal with stressed colleagues and who have an interest in prevention.
-The authors examine the extent to which the acceptance of stress forces people to endure it without expecting any relief from it.
-The book also explores the difficulty of maintaining one's self-identity while seeking help, and the powerful resistance many have to accepting the need for help.
-For those genuinely interested in the importance of having mental illness (at whatever level) accepted as treatable, in the way that ailments from a broken leg to cancer may be treatable, this is a valuable and thought- provoking book.
+David Wainwright and Michael Calnan's Work Stress is a more technical but accessible book about workplace stress in general, for those who want to read into the subject deeply.
+It combines personal accounts of stress with the research background to the phenomenon.
+It will be useful to those who have to deal with stressed colleagues, and who have an interest in prevention, in examining the extent to which the acceptance of stress forces people to endure it without expecting relief.

-Irene Dalton is head of Wombwell high school, Barnsley.
-A longer version of this review appears in First Appointments magazine today
+Irene Dalton is head of Wombwell high school, Barnsley